 Are there different kind of sugars?

-Yes, the first is free sugars.
+Yes – the first is free sugars.
 This is the type of sugar that we are aiming to reduce in the diet.
 It is recommended that free sugars account for no more than 5% of our daily food intake.

-• This does not include the sugars naturally found in dairy such as milk, cheese (lactose), fruit and vegetables (fructose) as these sugars are still intact.
-For example, they have not been broken down into a juice or smoothie.
+This does not include the sugars naturally found in dairy such as milk, cheese (lactose), fruit, and vegetables (fructose), as these sugars are still intact – for example, they have not been broken down into a juice or smoothie.

-A question that many people ask is “why does the sugar in fruit juices and smoothies come under ‘free sugars’ when they are naturally occurring?”
-This is because when drinking smoothies and juices, it is a lot easier to have a large amount compared to eating whole fruits.
-This can not only lead to consuming a greater number of calories and sugar, but blending or juicing fruits and vegetables also reduces the fibre content resulting in a faster rise in blood sugars levels.
-It is therefore recommended to keep to a portion size of 150ml /day.
+This is because, when drinking smoothies and juices, it is a lot easier to have a large amount compared to eating whole fruits.
+This can not only lead to consuming a greater number of calories and sugar, but blending or juicing fruits and vegetables also reduces the fibre content, resulting in a faster rise in blood sugars levels.
+It is therefore recommended to keep to a portion size of 150ml per day.

-• Making your own pasta sauce using chopped tomatoes rather than shop bought sauces which can contain more than 13g of sugar
+• Making your own pasta sauce using chopped tomatoes rather than shop bought sauces (which can contain more than 13g of sugar!).

-• Reducing sugar in your tea and coffee by half a teaspoon
+• Reducing sugar in your tea and coffee by half a teaspoon.

-• Swapping soft drinks, juice drinks and flavoured milk drinks to water, lower-fat milks and diet, sugar-free or no added sugar drinks.
+• Swapping soft drinks, juice drinks, and flavoured milk drinks to water, lower-fat milks, and diet, sugar-free or no added sugar drinks.

-• Aim to get a good night’s sleep, when we feel tired our bodies tend to crave more energy-dense foods such as sugary foods.
+• Aim to get a good night’s sleep.
+When we feel tired, our bodies tend to crave more energy-dense foods such as sugary foods.

 • If you find that you are tempted by sugary foods being in the house, try not to buy these foods when shopping in the supermarket.

-At the start of this week, it was Blue Monday.
 Can an unhealthy diet link to feeling run down?

-For our bodies to function to the best of their ability we must fuel it correctly!
-If a person is not eating enough nutrient rich foods, we may lack important vitamins and minerals, which in turn can affect energy, mood, and brain function.
-Making sure that we consume plenty of fruits and vegetables, wholegrains, proteins such as oily fish will give us a good supply of nutrients for not only a good mood but also good health.
+Making sure that we consume plenty of fruits and vegetables, wholegrains, and proteins (such as oily fish) will give us a good supply of nutrients for not only a good mood but also good health.
 Regular physical activity as part of a healthy lifestyle also contributes to a healthy body & mind.

 Do you have any low-sugar recipes that you recommend?